 - In The Emperor's New Groove Kuzco, who starts the movie as a spoiled brat, gives up the potion he needs to change back into a human in order to rescue Pacha.
 In a subversion, the pair uses The Power of Friendship to get it back not two minutes later.

-- This happens in the climax of Treasure Planet; the movie's resident Anti-Villain has to choose between saving a boatload of gold that's about to drift into a laser beam or his surrogate son Jim who's holding on for dear life over a raging inferno.
+- In the climax of Treasure Planet, the movie's resident Anti-Villain has to choose between saving a boatload of gold that's about to drift into a laser beam or his surrogate son Jim who's holding on for dear life over a raging inferno.
 He chooses to save Jim, saying that he'll get over giving up his lifelong obsession.

 - In The Road to El Dorado, Tulio is forced to sacrifice almost all of the enormous pile of gold that he and Miguel acquire by posing as gods in El Dorado in order to save the city's people from advancing Spanish soldiers.
 Though he is very choked up about the decision.

 - In The Wild Thornberrys Movie, Eliza has to make a Sister or Idol decision when the Big Bad has Debbie and wants to know how Eliza could have known about his plans.
 She saves Debbie by revealing the thing she cannot tell: she can talk to animals.
 It costs her the power. she gets it back later with a heroic sacrifice.

 - This happens twice in Despicable Me.
 First time, Gru has to make the decision of choosing between the girls' ballet recital and taking the moon, which was his lifelong dream.
 Originally, he wanted to push back the date for taking the moon but Nefario called Miss Hattie so she could take the kids back to the orphanage and Gru could focus back on task.
 The second time, Vector kidnaps the girls and demands that Gru gives him the moon.
 Gru gave up the moon, but Vector didn't hold his side of the bargain.